 The big question for the Pixel Watch is whether it'll also be compatible with iPhones, or whether it'll come with a range of features that just work better with Android phones.
 We saw a little of this with the Pixel Buds, which aren't as interesting or useful when you pair them with an iPhone rather than a Google Pixel.

 Powered by new Qualcomm chips

-Qualcomm's next-generation smartwatch chip is the first it's built from the ground up for smartwatches.
-There'll be several variations, and many will also include LTE and GPS.
-The chipset maker has announced an event for 10 September where we expect to see what it has in store for the next generation of Wear watches.
+Qualcomm's next-generation Snapdragon 3100 smartwatch chip is the first it's built from the ground up for smartwatches.
+There are several variations, with many including LTE and GPS.

 Three Pixel Watches?

-While reliable leaker Evan Blass was the first to report that Google would be launching a Pixel-branded smartwatch alongside other Pixel-branded products at the end of the year, WinFuture followed up with its own report saying that there wouldn't just be one Pixel Watch, there'd be three.
+Back in 2018, reliable leaker Evan Blass first reported that Google would be launching a Pixel-branded smartwatch alongside the Pixel 3 and Pixel 3 XL.
+Then WinFuture followed up with its own report saying it wouldn't just be one Pixel Watch, there'd be three.

 When will the Pixel Watch launch?